openfheorg/openfhe-boolean-circuit-evaluator/README.md

 * Speed up circuit management representation, possibly with linked list

-* add command line flags for other parameter sets afforded by OPENFHE
+* add command line flags for other parameter sets afforded by OpenFHE

 Building the system
 -------------------